 Data users/analysts should note that flat fee payments are not common on the Other Medical Expenses file.
-There are 14 records that are identified as being part of a flat fee payment group.
+There are 22 records that are identified as being part of a flat fee payment group.
 In general, every flat fee group should have an initial visit (stem) and at least one subsequent visit (leaf).
 There are some situations where this is not true.
-For some of these flat fee groups, the initial visit reported occurred in 2011, but the remaining visits that were part of this flat fee group occurred in 2012.
-In this case, the 2011 flat fee group represented on this file would consist of one event (the stem).
-The 2012 "leaf events" that are part of this flat fee group are not represented on the file.
-Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2010 but subsequent visits occurred during 2011.
+For some of these flat fee groups, the initial visit reported occurred in 2013, but the remaining visits that were part of this flat fee group occurred in 2014.
+In this case, the 2013 flat fee group represented on this file would consist of one event (the stem).
+The 2014 "leaf events" that are part of this flat fee group are not represented on the file.
+Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2012 but subsequent visits occurred during 2013.
 In this case, the initial visit would not be represented on the file.
-This 2011 flat fee group would then only consist of one or more leaf records and no stem.
+This 2013 flat fee group would then only consist of one or more leaf records and no stem.
+Please note that the crosswalk in this document lists all possible flat fee variables.